rakotoleonce2106/joy-pharma-back/docs/STORE_API.md

 - Store prices are automatically applied from StoreProduct when accepting items
 - The order total is recalculated automatically after all actions are processed
 - All order item actions in a single request are processed in one transaction
+- Store products are automatically filtered by the authenticated store owner's store
+- Products must exist in the system before they can be added to a store